AStockinger/Data-Structures/README.md

-# Data-Structures
-various data structures in C
+These programs involve the use of various data structures in C:
+Dynamic Arrays,
+Linked Lists (stack, queue, deque),
+Trees (BST, AVL),
+Hashmaps